Who Else Wants an Electric Scooter Lock That Really Works?

 Choose a Permanent Object

-Permanent, cemented to the ground bike rack
+electric scooters attached to the bike rack

 Bike racks or other similar permanent objects that are cemented to the ground are the best objects to lock up your scooter.
+Photo: Electric Wheelers

 Your best bet is a designated bike rack since it’s designed for that exact purpose.
 But, in a pinch, stair railings, steel posts, and signposts work too.
 Avoid metal fences and flimsy structures that look easy to cut or smash through.